Rufina Alfaro, in the official imaginations of Panamanian guys.

 The legend has it that Rufina Alfaro was a young campesina who would sell vegetables and eggs to the soldiers at the La Villa de Los Santos army base.
 Using her friendship with the soldiers, it is said that she convinced the troops to rebel against the Spanish crown, a key elements of “El Grito de La Villa de Los Santos” on November 10, 1821.

-So, foxy young lady with a machete, calling out the troops and at perhaps threatening to cut the nuts off of those who did not comply?
+So, a foxy young lady with a machete, calling out the troops and perhaps threatening to cut the nuts off of those who did not comply?

-At the time, all sorts of people had reason to lie.
+At the time, all sorts of people had reasons to lie about who did what.
 There were at the time political prisoners of the Latin American independence movement held on the isthmus.
 Some of such folks had been executed at Fort San Lorenzo, then a Spanish prison, overlooking the mouth of the Chagres River.
 Rebellion against Spain was, after all, a capital offense.

 It was also quit a popular thing to do.
 Panama’s place in the Spanish Empire had been as part of the Viceroyalty of New Granada, more or less encompassing today’s Venezuela, Colombia, Ecuador and Panama.
 Simón Bolívar and a badass Irish and Vene crew, decimated and defeated in Venezuela and driven into the snake-infested swampy boonies, had hacked their way through the bush, scaled the snow-covered Andes and showed up behind Bogota.
 Taken by surprise, the Spanish troops put up a token bit of resistance but retreated, and their commanders and the viceroy fled.
 As the rest of the viceroyalty was falling, Panama became the more or less administrative center in exile while great effort was being made to preserve a Spanish presence in Ecuador, from whence to launch a restorationist counteroffensive.